-I wrote this post two years ago when our Madilyn was heading to Kindergarten.
-Now, she is on her way to 2nd Grade in a few short weeks.
-Our baby, Juliana, is heading to Preschool.
+I wrote this post years ago when our Madilyn was heading to Kindergarten.
+Now, she is on her way to 3rd Grade.
+Our baby, Juliana, is heading to Kindergarten.
 I really can't believe it.

 This is why I'm not sad my child is going to Kindergarten.
 Two words - she's ready.
 I know one thing - bedtime will be even more special now.
 It really is hard to believe how fast preschool went - that first day is fresh in my memory.